-The U.S. ranks behind many countries in terms of women's representation in elected office.
-What do these countries have in common?
-Most have adopted systems strategies to improve women's representation, including some form of fair representation voting and/or quota.
+The U.S. ranks behind over 100 other countries in terms of women's representation in elected office.
+What do those 100 countries have in common?
+Most of these countries use some form of fair representation voting and/or quota.

 For example, the Australian parliament contains two chambers, the Senate and the House of Representatives - just like in the U.S. Voters elect the Senate through a form of proportional representation, while the House uses a winner-take-all system.